LIST OF CLUBS/ACTIVITIES

 This is a continuation from the intermediate level. class for the study of band instruments-piccolo, flute, oboe, bassoon, clarinet, bass clarinet, alto, tenor, and baritone saxophones, trumpet, french horn, trombone, tuba, and percussion.
 Class time is utilized for highly specific instrumental techniques and instruction, preparation for public performances, study of wind band literature, and study of related music history, music terminology and notation, and music theory.
 It continues and expands upon the work of Beginning Band from elementary school and 6th grade band.

 In each class meeting technical terms such as embouchure, breathing technique, marching technique, hand positioning, intonation, articulation, posture, finger placement and sight reading skills are addressed.
 Other projects may include rehearsal, clinics, guest conductor seminars and performance of solo and chamber ensemble literature, written assignments involving music theory and music history, as well as examining recordings of fine symphonic, 20th century, Baroque, Classical, Romantic, Neo-Classical, American folk and Renaissance music for analysis.
 This course also focuses on public performances, including but not limited to orchestra festivals with CJMEA, school & community performances, and regular concerts throughout the year.
 Daily practice is required for success; private study is highly recommended at the teacher's discretion as supplement for this course.
 The 7th and 8th grade Band is open to all 7th and 8th graders regardless of experience.
 Each student would then be assigned a lesson based on their instrumentation and grade.
 This band plays two concerts during the school year: a mid-winter concert and a spring concert.
-All full band rehearsals will be conducted either after school till 4pm or before school unless otherwise specified by the director.
+All full band rehearsals will be conducted either after school till 4pm or before school unless otherwise specified by the director. dbuckle@obps.org

-String Orchestra* (1-3 points)
+STRING ORCHESTRA* (1-3 points)

 Advisor: Mr. D. Buckle